Sabzi Polo (Persian Herb Rice)

 Instructions

-• Rinse Basmati rice at least three times.
-Set aside.
+• Rinse Basmati rice at least three times or until the water runs clear.

 • Mix all the chopped herbs in a large bowl and set aside.